The Department of Occupational Therapy

 A Reputation for Excellence

 The University of Scranton's Occupational Therapy program and its students have established a well deserved reputation for professionalism and excellence.
 The program is fully accredited by the Accreditation Council for Occupational Therapy Education of the American Occupational Therapy Association.
 Contact ACOTE at ACOTE, c/o Accreditation Department, American Occupational Therapy Association (AOTA), 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-The phone number is 301-652-AOTA (2682), and the e-mail address is firstname.lastname@example.org .
-If you have specific questions about a career in the field of occupational therapy, please contact email@example.com .
+The phone number is 301-652-AOTA (2682), and its Web address is www.acoteonline.org.

 - The 5-year, entry-level, Master of Science degree program in occupational therapy accepts students at the freshman level to allow sufficient time for academic preparation, professional socialization, and personal growth.
-A faculty-student mentor relationship is cultivated throughout the years and supports the development of an individual Master's Thesis in evidence-based research.
+A faculty-student mentor relationship is cultivated throughout the 5 years of the Program.

 - The program prepares students to be entry-level generalists in occupational therapy by integrating multiple practice courses with small group experiential labs in pediatrics, psychosocial rehabilitation, physical rehabilitation, hand therapy, geriatrics, and community-based practice throughout the curriculum.